carpentries-incubator/pangenomics/_episodes/07-pangolin.md

 exercises: 30
 questions:
 - "How can I build a pangenome of thousands of genomes?"
-- "How can I visualize the spacial relationship between gene families?"
+- "How can I visualize the spatial relationship between gene families?"

 objectives:
 - "Understand the fundamentals of the PPanGGOLiN tool."